 Who Must Fulfill the Foreign Language Requirement?

-All other majors are required to complete three credits in a foreign language course at the 102 level or higher (read about the learning outcomes for the foreign language requirement).
+All other majors are required to complete three credits in a foreign language course at the 102 level or higher.

 Other Requirements Fulfilled by a Foreign Language Course